 The early childhood and elementary years form the foundation on which your child’s future is built.
 At the heart of the Co-op’s success is the sense of community that permeates all aspects of school life.
 Students of all grade levels feel that they are part of a school community that extends beyond their classroom.
 At the Co-op we take seriously the idea that parents, too, are partners in their children’s education.
 This partnership between parents, children and teachers is one of the cornerstones of the Co-op philosophy and parents are offered meaningful opportunities to participate in many aspects of Co-op life.

 We are a community of learners (Early Ages through 8th grade) where children are invited to take risks, question, explore, discuss, interpret, and create.
 Since our founding in 1963, the Co-op has remained true to its mission to educate the whole child, keeping children at the center of all we do and involving parents in the life of the school.
 We give children the opportunity to excel in a nurturing and academically exciting environment, working with them to find ways to apply learning effectively in solving problems and constructing new knowledge.

 We value diversity and understand that the world is composed of different people, cultures, and ideas.
-We are cooperative in that everyone – teachers, students, and parents – participates in the educational process.
-We are progressive in that children learn by building on muli-disciplinary themes and experiences.
+We are a cooperative in that everyone – teachers, students and parents – participates in the educational process.
+Our progressive model is structured so that children learn by building on muli-disciplinary themes and experiences.

-"Now that he has graduated, it is very easy to see what he gained from being [at the Co-op]: a strong sense of self; an understanding that his participation matters; that he brings value to any school or community he may find himself in, big or small, local or global.”Co-op Alum Parent
+"Now that he has graduated, it is easy to see what he gained from being (at the Co-op): a strong sense of self; an understanding that his participation matters; that he brings value to any school or community he may find himself in, big or small, local or global."